-ONLINE PROGRAMS AND COURSE REQUIRMENTS
+ONLINE COURSE REQUIREMENTS

-Online courses are offered using the eCollege platform via the Internet.
+Though the Consortium Agreement with Everest University - Pompano Beach, online courses are offered using the eCollege platform via the Internet.
 Online courses have the same objectives as courses taught on-ground although more individual effort and initiative will be required to successfully master the material.
 Online courses will be designated on the class schedule so students may register during the normal registration period.
 To maximize success within the online courses, students should have a computer with a system profile that meets or exceeds the following: